saracemal/js-questions-2/README.md

 The onload function is not run until all the information on the page is loaded.
 This leads to a substantial delay before any code is executed.

 onDocumentReady loads the code just after the DOM is loaded.
 This allows early manipulation of the code.

+40. What are the differences between Java and JavaScript?

+Java is a complete programming language.
+In contrast, JavaScript is a coded program that can be introduced to HTML pages.
+These two languages are not at all inter-dependent and are designed for different intent.
+Java is an object-oriented programming (OOPS) or structured programming languages like C++ or C, whereas JavaScript is a client-side scripting language.

+41. JavaScript timers?

+Timers are used to execute a piece of code at a set time or repeat the code in a given interval.
+This is done by using the functions setTimeout, setInterval, and clearInterval.

+The setTimeout(function, delay) function is used to start a timer that calls a particular function after the mentioned delay.
+The setInterval(function, delay) function repeatedly executes the given function in the mentioned delay and only halts when canceled.
+The clearInterval(id) function instructs the timer to stop.

+Timers are operated within a single thread, and thus events might queue up, waiting to be executed.